ajoslin/stylin/README.md

 Any pseudo selector (begins with `:`) keys of `style` can be sub-objects containing pseudo-styles for the element (see the above example).

+Converts camelCase keys in the object to dash-case.

 ## License

 MIT © [Andrew Joslin](http://ajoslin.com)